 The Company uses FFO in addition to net income to report its operating and financial results and considers FFO and FFO -diluted as supplemental measures for the real estate industry and a supplement to GAAP measures.
-The National Association of Real Estate Investment Trusts ("Nareit") defines FFO as net income (loss) (computed in accordance with GAAP), excluding gains (or losses) from sales of properties, plus real estate related depreciation and amortization, impairment write-downs of real estate and write-downs of investments in an affiliate where the write-downs have been driven by a decrease in the value of real estate held by the affiliate and after adjustments for unconsolidated joint ventures.
+The National Association of Real Estate Investment Trusts defines FFO as net income (loss) (computed in accordance with GAAP), excluding gains (or losses) from sales of properties, plus real estate related depreciation and amortization, impairment write-downs of real estate and write-downs of investments in an affiliate where the write-downs have been driven by a decrease in the value of real estate held by the affiliate and after adjustments for unconsolidated joint ventures.
 Adjustments for unconsolidated joint ventures are calculated to reflect FFO on the same basis.

 The Company accounts for its joint venture in Chandler Freehold as a financing arrangement.
 In connection with this treatment, the Company recognizes financing expense on (i) the changes in fair value of the financing arrangement obligation, (ii) any payments to the joint venture partner equal to their pro rata share of net income and (iii) any payments to the joint venture partner less than or in excess of their pro rata share of net income.
 The Company excludes from its definition of FFO the noted expenses related to the changes in fair value and for the payments to the joint venture partner less than or in excess of their pro rata share of net income.
+On November 16, 2023, the Company acquired its joint venture partner's 49.9% ownership interest in Freehold Raceway Mall and as a result, this property is no longer part of the financing arrangement and is 100% owned by the Company.
+(See Note 12 - Financing Arrangement and Note 15 - Acquisitions in the Notes to the Consolidated Financial Statements).
+References to Chandler Freehold after November 16, 2023 shall be deemed to only refer to Chandler Fashion Center.

-The Company also presents FFO excluding financing expense in connection with Chandler Freehold and loss on extinguishment of debt.
+The Company also presents FFO excluding financing expense in connection with Chandler Freehold, (gain) loss on extinguishment of debt and accrued default interest expense.

 FFO and FFO on a diluted basis are useful to investors in comparing operating and financial results between periods.
 This is especially true since FFO excludes real estate depreciation and amortization, as the Company believes real estate values fluctuate based on market conditions rather than depreciating in value ratably on a straight-line basis over time.
-The Company believes that such a presentation also provides investors with a meaningful measure of its operating results in comparison to the operating results of other REITs.
-In addition, the Company believes that FFO excluding financing expense in connection with Chandler Freehold and non-routine costs associated with extinguishment of debt and costs related to shareholder activism provide useful supplemental information regarding the Company's performance as they show a more meaningful and consistent comparison of the Company's operating performance and allows investors to more easily compare the Company's results.
-The Company further believes that FFO on a diluted basis is a measure investors find most useful in measuring the dilutive impact of outstanding convertible securities.
+The Company believes that such a presentation also provides investors with a more meaningful measure of its operating results in comparison to the operating results of other REITs.
+In addition, the Company believes that FFO excluding financing expense in connection with Chandler Freehold, and impact associated with extinguishment of debt and accrued default interest expense provides useful supplemental information regarding the Company's performance as it shows a more meaningful and consistent comparison of the Company's operating performance and allows investors to more easily compare the Company's results.
+The default interest expense reflects the interest accruing on the nonrecourse loans associated with Fashion Outlets of Niagara Falls and Country Club Plaza.
+GAAP requires that the Company accrue these amounts, which are not expected to be paid and are expected to be reversed once a loan is modified or once title to the mortgage loan collateral is transferred.